 Highlight Your Services

-People want to know right away what it is that you have to offer, even before they consider engaging with you.
+People want to know immediately what you have to offer, even before they consider engaging with you.

-Whether it’s through lists, matrixes, icons, or banners, make it easy for your visitors to find information about your services.
+Whether through lists, matrixes, icons, or banners, make it easy for visitors to find information about your services.

-We live in the era of smartphones and other smart mobile gadgets, so it’s just not enough to have a great desktop website; cross-platform and responsive themes are the way to go.
+We live in the era of smartphones and other smart mobile gadgets, so it’s not enough to have a great desktop website; cross-platform and responsive themes are the way to go.

 If your test website takes too long to load, looks off, and/or doesn’t function smoothly on mobile, it might be good to consider hiring someone else.

 Mobile devices now account for nearly 2 of every 3 minutes spent online.